Colorado-based ShareBrands is proud to be a globally conscious business that gives back

 Justin Hoffman and Connor Knutson are the guys behind ShareBrands.

 On a trip to Guatemala six years ago, then-student Connor Knutson was floored by the lack of clean water in the community where he was working.
 So after returning home, he started thinking of ways to solve the problem -- passing ideas back and forth with friend and now-business partner Justin Hoffman.
 The two decided that building a brand in Colorado that gave back to communities all over the world might be the answer, and that's how ShareBrands was born.
 Today the company works to raise money for clean water projects and other causes around the globe.
-See also: Gifts that give back: Seven places to find thoughtful gifts for the holidays

-Get the Arts and Theater Newsletter
+Get the Arts & Culture Newsletter